alyy10/Parallel-ETL-Converging-on-One-Analytical-Store-DuckDB-Quack-/README.md

    `DELETE`/`UPDATE` there raise `Can only delete from base table`.
 Route them server-side via `remote.query($q$ DELETE FROM ... $q$)` instead (see `worker.remote_exec`). `INSERT ...
 SELECT` into `remote.orders` works fine.
-2. **One server per port.** Only one Quack server can own port **9494**.
-If a previous demo is still running, a new server silently fails to bind and your clients hit the *old* server → `Authentication failed` (wrong token).
-Stop prior demos first.
-On Windows: `Get-Process python | Stop-Process`.

 ## Where this maps in the real world

 This is the shape of a real **ELT/ETL fan-out**: partition the input, transform each partition in parallel, converge into one analytical table.
 Raw files in S3 → parallel **dbt** models / Snowflake `COPY INTO`→ one fact table → **Sigma** dashboards.
-Here the same pattern runs on one laptop with no warehouse — Quack supplies the concurrent-load capability that embedded DuckDB lacks.
+Here the same pattern runs locally with no warehouse — Quack supplies the concurrent-load capability that embedded DuckDB lacks.